-When using IG to score feature importance, we still find neurons to be somewhat less sparse than SAE features.
+When using IG to compute attribution scores, we still find neurons to be somewhat less sparse than SAE features.
 Additionally, IG can be inefficient to compute due to the need for multiple backward passes, and imprecise due to the need to numerically estimate it with samples \citep{makino2024impact}.
 We therefore use an alternative methods which only requires a single backward pass: RelP \citep{jafari2025relp}.
-Building on prior work, we are the first to apply RelP directly to the individual MLP neurons and to compute neuron-to-neuron edge weights.\footnote{We discovered RelP at the same time \citet{jafari2025relp} did, but we keep the name RelP throughout this work for simplicity.}
+Building on prior work, we are the first to apply RelP directly to the individual MLP neurons and to compute neuron-to-neuron edge weights.\footnote{We concurrently developed the RelP attribution method along with \citet{jafari2025relp} did, but we keep the name RelP throughout this work for simplicity.}

 To score the causal importance of a component with RelP, we apply gradient-based attribution to a \textbf{replacement model}, wherein all nonlinearities are replaced with linear approximations such that the model remains locally faithful to the original on a specific input \citep{ali2022xai,ge2024automatically,ameisen2025circuit}.
 While this modifies the backward pass computation, it retains the same forward pass as the original model.
 Importantly, \textbf{our final evaluations are performed on the original model}.